MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-enable.md

 ### Enable Location-Based Routing for network sites

 Enable Location-Based Routing for your sites that need to enforce routing restrictions.
-To do this, in the left navigation of the Microsoft Teams admin center, go to **Locations** > **Network topology**, select a network site, click **Edit**, and then turn on **Location based routing**.
+To do this, in the left navigation of the Microsoft Teams admin center, go to **Locations** > **Network topology**, select a network site, select **Edit**, and then turn on **Location based routing**.

 To learn more, see [Manage your network topology](manage-your-network-topology.md).

 ### Enable Location-Based Routing for gateways

 Enable Location-Based Routing to gateways that route calls to PSTN gateways that route calls to the PSTN, and associate the network site where the gateway is located.

-1. In the left navigation, go to **Voice** > **Direct Routing**, and then click the **SBCs** tab.
+1. In the left navigation of the Teams admin center, go to **Voice** > **Direct Routing**, and then select the **SBCs** tab.

-2. Select the SBC, and then click **Edit**.
+2. Select the SBC, and then select **Edit**.

 3. Under **Location based routing and media optimization**, turn on **Enable location based routing**.

 4. Specify the gateway site ID, and then set the bypass mode.

-5. Click **Save**.
+5. Select **Save**.

 ### Enable Location-Based Routing for calling policies

 To enforce Location-Based Routing for specific users, set up the user's calling policy to prevent PSTN toll bypass.

-To do this, turn on the **Prevent toll bypass** setting in the calling policy.
+To do this, turn on the **Prevent toll bypass and send calls through the PSTN** setting in the calling policy.

-To learn more, see [Calling policies in Teams](teams-calling-policy.md).
+1. In the left navigation, go to **Voice** > **Calling policies**.
+1. Select the calling policy that you want to edit.
+1. Turn on **Prevent toll bypass and send calls through the PSTN**.
+1. Select **Save**.

 ## Using PowerShell